Surviving Christmas when you’re single

 Look on the bright side

-There are actually lots of bonuses to being single at Christmas – no agonizing over presents for your partner, no stress over whose house to eat Christmas dinner at, being able to go to any party you want…the list goes on.
+There are actually lots of bonuses to being single at Christmas – no agonising over presents for your partner, no stress over whose house to eat Christmas dinner at, being able to go to any party you want…the list goes on.
 Still feeling miserable?
-Remember that Christmas puts huge pressure on couples too, with 1.8million considering divorce over the period, according to Family Mediation Helpline.
+Remember that Christmas puts huge pressure on couples too, with 1.8million considering divorce over the period, according to the Family Mediation Helpline.
 Also remember that there is life after Christmas – after all, it is just a week and it’ll soon be January.
-(And if the prospect of a cold and grey January doesn’t persuade you to enjoy the moment, nothing will)
+(And if the prospect of a cold and grey January doesn’t persuade you to enjoy the moment, nothing will!)

 Get away from it all

-And, if you honestly can’t face Christmas at home, take the chance to be completely selfish and have a winter break.
+And, if you honestly can’t face surviving Christmas at home, take the chance to be completely selfish and have a winter break.
 Relish your lack of responsibilities and spend a week lying on a beach, not sparing a thought for overeating and enforced jollity.